Mikelew88/ChefNet/README.md

 __Random simulation with simulated classes:__ 23% Recall, 6% Precision

-Below you may see what classes had best Recall (top 10 ranged from 75%-100%), similar to the frequency of words:
+The algorithm was able to perform better for some ingredients tahn other.
+Below you may see what classes had best Recall (top 10 ranged from 75%-100%).
+The net had better recall for those ingredients that were more frequent in the dataset:

 <img src="figures/recall_wordcloud.png" width="400">

 Below represents the top classes in terms of Precision (top 10 range form 60%-100%), note that these classes are different.
-The generally only predicted these classes a few times in the validation set:
+In gen eraly, the net was more precise with ingredients it only predicted a few times:

 <img src="figures/precision_wordcloud.png" width="400">